Rahula-22/Ai-Social-Bot/README.md

 GROQ_API_KEY=your_groq_api_key_here
 ADMIN_API_KEY=your_secure_admin_api_key_here
 ```
-4.How to Get Your Groq API Key?
+4. Get Your Groq API Key:
 - Go to [Groq Cloud Console](https://console.groq.com/)
 - Log in or sign up for an account
 - Click Create API Key
 - Copy your new API key and paste it into your .env file as shown above

-5 .env and .gitignore should never be committed.

 ## 💻 Usage